 Spots Shining Up

-Depending on their size and shape, beds of flowers can utilize outdoor landscape lighting in a number of ways.
-As the flowers are frequently viewed from close up, floodlights or spotlights shining up from the well-drained soil are not very practical.
+Depending on their size and shape, beds of flowers can utilize outdoor lights in a number of ways.
+As the flowers are frequently viewed from close up, floodlights or spotlights shining up from the well-drained soil are not very practical for path lights.

-A mushroom pathway, fence lighting, concrete patio lighting, or flower garden light are the most frequently used.
-It throws a pool of light downward away from the eyes and often can be strategically located to spill light onto a near-by garden path, terrace, or series of steps.
+A mushroom pathway, fence lighting, concrete patio lighting, or flower garden light are the most frequently used for lights outdoor.
+It throws a pool of light downward away from the eyes and often can be strategically located to spill light onto a near-by garden path, terrace, or series of steps creating a beautiful lighting landscape.

-Since these reflectors are relatively close to the flowers, use a soft light to avoid harshness.
+Since these reflectors are relatively close to the flowers, use a soft yard light to avoid harshness with this type of outdoor light.

 Flower Shield Lights To The Advantage

 Flower shield lights also can be used to advantage to view a flower bed from one edging only.
-Use individual flower lights to highlight single plants, shrubs or a tree.
+Use individual flower lights to highlight single plants, shrubs or a tree with this lighting outdoor.
 A number of the smaller units attached in a string are excellent for lighting up long narrow flower beds or low border plantings.

-Since these lighting fixtures are mounted on spikes, they can be quickly moved (a real plus with solar street lighting fixtures) from one part of the bed to another as the bloom varies.
+Since these lighting fixtures are mounted on spikes, they can be quickly moved (a real plus with solar street lighting fixtures) from one part of the yard to another as the bloom varies.

 Floodlights & Accents